 But if using a car really is what you need, consider switching diesel or petrol for an electric car.
 Or a new plug-in hybrid car.
 Electric cars have the benefits to reduce emissions and improve the quality of air.
 Of course, the purchase price is higher, but the running costs are much lower over its lifetime.
 And about the environmental benefits, I have no doubts that an electric car is waaaaaay better.

-Warm up the house on degree Celsius lessgreen energy for at home
+Warm up the house on degree Celsius less

 Just one degree sounds not so much, but it does a lot.
 It is an easy solution.
 For many this doesn’t seem insurmountable, but they simply forget about it.
 One simple degree less warming up will spare a saving of 6 to 7% on your CO2 emission.
 And because of the savings in costs of gas and electricity, it is certainly not a bad idea.